-Alpena Community College (ACC) offers two program options in nursing; both programs are approved by the Michigan State Board of Nursing.
+Alpena Community College (ACC) offers two program options in nursing; both programs are approved by the Michigan State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN).
 During the Pre-Nursing Curriculum the student will complete 19.5 credits of course work including: BIO 201, CEM 111, ENG 111, NUR 133, BIO 140, and BIO 203.

 The Practical Nursing Certificate Program (Level I) includes two semesters with 20 students admitted each fall and spring semester.
-The Associate Degree Nursing Program (Registered Nursing) (Level II) includes all Level I course work, plus two additional semesters of study leading to an associate in applied science degree with up to 20 students admitted to Level II each fall and spring semester.
+The Associate Degree Nursing Program (Registered Nursing) (Level II) includes all Level I course work, plus two additional semesters of study leading to an Associate in Applied Science degree with up to 20 students admitted to Level II each fall and spring semester.